You would think that buying dog food would be easy — after all, they’re happy eating out of the trash, right?

 4Health is Tractor Supply Company’s Store Brand

 Tractor Supply Company is a store that specializes in selling products related to home improvement, agriculture, and livestock.
-As a result, you may have never set foot inside one of their stores, much less considered buying a dog food from them.
+As a result, you may have never set foot inside one of their stores, much less considered buying dog food from them.
+You may have never heard of the 4Health brand, but it’s a surprisingly well-made kibble.

 View this post on Instagram